croct-tech/challenges/README.md

 - **Correctness:** Does the solution do what was asked?
 If anything is missing, does the README explain why it is missing?
 - **Maintainability:** Is the solution simple, easy to understand, and maintainable?
 - **Creativity** Does the solution take a creative approach to solve the problem?
 - **Usability:** Is the solution approachable and helpful to users?
-Plagiarism will not be tolerated and will lead to immediate disqualification.

 ### Challenges